2017 Women's Cricket World Cup final: Match officials

+Match details

 England innings

 England's captain Heather Knight won the toss and elected to bat.
 Their openers, Lauren Winfield (24 runs) and Tammy Beaumont (23), made steady progress, putting on 47 runs before Winfield was bowled by Rajeshwari Gayakwad.
 Beaumont was out three overs later, caught in the deep off the bowling of Poonam Yadav.
 This brought Heather Knight (1) to the crease, but she lasted just seven balls before also being dismissed by Yadav, leg before wicket (lbw; via DRS).
 Sarah Taylor (45) and Natalie Sciver (51) steadied the ship somewhat, putting on 83 runs for the fourth wicket whilst light rain fell.
 With the score at 146, Taylor was caught behind from the bowling of Jhulan Goswami.
 Goswami then had Fran Wilson out next ball, for a golden duck.
 Sciver also fell to Goswami a few overs later, unsuccessfully challenging an lbw decision.
 Katherine Brunt (34) and Jenny Gunn (25 not out) put on 32 runs for the seventh wicket before Brunt was run out by Goswami with a direct hit.
 Gunn continued on with Laura Marsh (14 not out) for the last four overs, with England finishing on 228/7 from their 50 overs.
 Jhulan Goswami was the pick of the Indian bowlers, finished with 3/23.